petetanru/petetanru.github.io/_projects/char-nmt.md

 Link to [repository](https://github.com/petetanru)

+- Updated 8 Nov 2017
+  - Added multilingual and subword tokenizers (BPE/TCC)
+  - Added bilingual with Vietnamese

 - Updated 30 Oct 2017
   - Performs BLEU measuring against validation set
-  - Encoder for character, character-clusters, sub-word/BPE, and word level.
+  - Encoder for character and word level.

 ## Current Challenges

 Machine translation with Thai has historically not been good.
 Several of the key challenges include:

-1. **Word segmentation** - Thai does not use space and word segmentation not easy.
+1. **Word segmentation** - Thai does not use space and word segmentation is not easy.
 It boils down to understanding the context and ruling out words that do not make sense.

    ```
    Example 1: ตากลม could either be ตา-กลม (round eyes) or ตาก-ลม (drying by wind).